 Singularity Desktop for macOS (Beta Release) allows Linux-based Singularity containers to be designed, built, tested, and signed/verified on macOS.
 This capability is enabled through two components:

 - Singularity itself - a native port of the software to macOS that offers a subset of the functionality currently available under Linux

 - The macOS compatibility layer - a pre-built package that provides a binary interface between Singularity and macOS

 Singularity Desktop for macOS (Beta Release) is distributed as a DMG file (macOS disk image), namely singularity-desktop-beta-v0.1.dmg.
 The software should be downloaded, and installed as follows:Download Now (Beta Release v0.1)

 - Click on the link to the DMG file (above) to download it

 - Locate the downloaded DMG file in your "Downloads" folder, and double click on it

 - From the installer window, double click on the package icon (see below) to install the software

-Singularity Desktop for macOS (Alpha Preview) only requires privileged access during the installation process.
+Singularity Desktop for macOS (Beta Release) only requires privileged access during the installation process.

 The contents of this tarball are installed into the "/usr/local" directory.
 In fact, use of this directory this is a requirement.